EricFillion/CMPE-327/Documentation/Tests/r5-update.md

 - Enter test_user's email into element `#email`
 - Enter test_user's password into element `#password`
 - Click element `input[type="submit"]
+- Open /
 - Enter the test_ticket's name in element `#ticket-to-update`
 - Enter a string that is less than 60 characters, containing only alphanumeric symbols that has a space for the last character (ex. "t1 ") in the element `#update-name`
-- Click element `input[type="submit"]`
+- Click element `input[type="submit"]
-- Validate that the page has been redirected back to '/' and shows an error message stating “The name of the ticket is only allowed spaces if it is not the first or last character”.
+- Validate that the page has been redirected to /
+- Validate that the `#update_message` element shows and error message stating  “The name of the ticket is only allowed spaces if it is not the first or last character”.
  - Open /logout (clean up)

-### Test Case R5.1.4:  The name is only allowed spaces if it is not the first or the last character.
-Testing valid space input.
+### Test Case R5.1.4:  The name is only allowed spaces if it is not the first or the last character - Positive.
 Mocking:
 - Mock backend.get_user to return a test_user instance
 - Mock backend.get_ticket to return a the test_ticket instance